โ† Return to Blogs

 This article provides a comprehensive guide to kickstarting PLD in the pupil free days with preparation beginning in Term 4.

-The implementation of PLD can be initiated at any point during the school year.
+PLD's SSP implementation can be initiated at any point during the school year.
 For alternative implementation plans, please refer to:

 Step 1: Registering and Setting Up PLD Tracking Sheets